John Cromwell (director): The Goddess (1958)

 During the years of forced studio inactivity beginning in 1952, Cromwell's only engagement in Hollywood was a small acting role in Top Secret Affair (1957), directed by H.C.
 Potter and starring Kirk Douglas and Susan Hayward.
 Historian Kingsley Canham reports that the erstwhile director was "active in the theater" during these intervening years.
 Cromwell was enticed to return to film directing when Columbia Pictures promised him the option make "first cut" on the proposed feature.
 The Goddess (1958) was his last major cinematic work, and "in many respects one of his best films."

 The story and script by dramatist Paddy Chayefsky details the tragic rise and fall of a fictitious Hollywood actress, Emily Ann Faulkner/Rita Shawn.
 Cromwell chose to present the saga in three chronological and dramatic episodes: "Portrait of a Young Girl, Maryland 1930" (Faulkner played by the 9-year-old Patty Duke), "Portrait of a Young Woman," and "Portrait of a Goddess” (the later two performed by Kim Stanley).

 Cromwell uses the film as a platform on which to "bitterly parody the emotionalism of his earlier films", linking the episodes together by the repetition of fragments of dialogue from the characters that "echo" throughout the film.

 The Goddess emerges as Cromwell's reckoning with the Hollywood film industry.
 The characterization of Emily Ann Faulkner and Rita Shawn emerge as an indictment of the Hollywood system.
 Film historian Kingsley Canham observes:

 Cromwell's heroine is both victim and monster; she is allowed an ambiguity of character that many of his villainesses share, but he shows no mercy or pity for the mechanics of the film industry whom he indicts for her downfall.
 The film offers him an opportunity to vent his love/hate relationship for a lifetime in the film industry.

 Cromwell discovered that his “first cut” rights were inadequate to preserve his work, and in subsequent editing effected through the efforts of writer Chayefsky, The Goddess was reduced to half its original length.
 Cromwell ultimately walked off the project.

-Cromwell's film career closed with two lackluster films: The Scavengers (1959) starring Vince Edwards and Carol Ohmart, made in the Philippines, and a low-budget drama, A Matter of Morals (1961), made in Swede with Maj-Britt Nilsson and Patrick O’Neal.
+Cromwell's film career closed with two lackluster films: The Scavengers (1959) starring Vince Edwards and Carol Ohmart, made in the Philippines, and a low-budget drama, A Matter of Morals (1961), made in Sweden with Maj-Britt Nilsson and Patrick O’Neal.